OlGe404/microk8s/README.md

 **Hint:** You may need to (re)login or atleast refresh the groups for your user to interact with the k8s API.
 Run `su $(whoami)` or `newgrp microk8s` to do so.

 ## Testing
 TL;DR: The `microk8s` role is tested with Ubuntu 21.10, 21.04, 20.04 LTS, 18.04 LTS and 16.04 LTS.
-See `ansible/roles/microk8s/molecule/molecule.yml` for more details.
+See the [molecule config file](ansible/roles/microk8s/molecule/molecule.yml) for more details.

 To ensure the Microk8s installation works on multiple Ubuntu versions, molecule is used.
 When running `scripts/molecule.sh`, molecule will bootstrap vragrant boxes with ubuntu 21.10, 21.04, 20.04 LTS, 18.04 LTS and 16.04 LTS to execute `microk8s` role against them.